 Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editor, Kevin Cooper, of MFB Solicitors, for his continued assistance with this volume.
+We also extend special thanks to the contributing editors, Kevin Cooper and Kirsten Jackson of MFB Solicitors, for their continued assistance with this volume.